MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Compute/v3.0.0/Add-AzureNodeWebRole.md

 ## DESCRIPTION
 This topic describes the cmdlet in the 0.8.10 version of the Microsoft Azure PowerShell module.
-To get the version of the module you're using, in the Azure PowerShell console, type (Get-Module -Name Azure).Version.
+To get the version of the module you're using, in the Azure PowerShell console, type `(Get-Module -Name Azure).Version`.

 The **Add-AzureNodeWebRole** creates required files and folders (sometimes referred to as scaffolding) for a Node.js application to be hosted in the cloud via IIS.

 ## EXAMPLES

-### 1: Single instance web role
+### Example 1: Single instance web role
 ```
 PS C:\>>Add-AzureNodeWebRole -Name MyWebRole
 ```

 This example adds scaffolding for a single web role named **MyWebRole** to the current application.

-### 2: Multiple instance web role
+### Example 2: Multiple instance web role
 ```
-PS C:\>Add-AzureNodeWebRole MyWebRole -I 2
+PS C:\> Add-AzureNodeWebRole MyWebRole -I 2
 ```

 This example adds scaffolding for a new web role named **MyWebRole** to the current application, with a role instance count of 2.